anttiviljami/product-engineer-manifesto/README.md

 We take immense professional pride in our products as a whole and refuse to limit ourselves to technical-only roles in our teams.

+Our shared goal is simply to build great products, and recognize that achieving this requires builders who deeply understand the customer's needs.

 ## The Product Engineer Mindset

 In our work as *Product Engineers*, we have come to value: